Nagalim/SeededNuAuction/README.md

 # SeededNuAuction
 A dual side, seedable auction protocol

+To participate, read the config portion of participant.py and enter the appropriate information.

+Function and Method:

 RPC operations take the auctioneer's wallet and process unspent transactions to find a common price.
 It then outputs the target of a manysend command to be verified and sent manually by the auctioneer.